openlibhums/memory-alpha/content/support/review/open-peer-review.md

 ![Editor selects peer reviews to display](../../support/images/prepublication-open-peer-review.png)

-When **Select reviews to display** is clicked, the following dialogue box will show:
+When **Select reviews to display** is clicked, the following dialogue box will show (if reviewers have not consented to share their review, it will not be listed here):

 ![Reviews that can be displayed](../../support/images/reviews-that-can-be-displayed.png)